PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

     - SQL query.
 The SQL query itself.
 You are free to perform JOINs or other intricate selections.
  The cancel button redirects the user to the SQL Manager list without saving any information.

  The save button saves the SQL name and request and redirects the merchant to the list with the new request saved.
-If the merchant saves a request that has not the authorized querie type, a error is displayed : "Your request is not authorised, please try a SELECT type request", the query is not saved and the user stays on the page with the displayed error.
+If the merchant saves a request that has not the authorized querie type (defined in the list bellow), a error is displayed : "Your request is not authorised, please try a SELECT type request", the query is not saved and the user stays on the page with the displayed error.

+The list of unauthorized request types:
+'DELETE', 'ALTER', 'INSERT', 'REPLACE', 'CREATE', 'TRUNCATE', 'OPTIMIZE', 'GRANT', 'REVOKE', 'SHOW', 'HANDLER', 'LOAD', 'ROLLBACK', 'SAVEPOINT', 'UNLOCK', 'INSTALL', 'UNINSTALL', 'ANALZYE', 'BACKUP', 'CHECK', 'CHECKSUM', 'REPAIR', 'RESTORE', 'CACHE', 'DESCRIBE', 'EXPLAIN', 'USE', 'HELP', 'SET', 'DUPLICATE', 'VALUES', 'INTO', 'RENAME', 'CALL', 'PROCEDURE', 'FUNCTION', 'DATABASE', 'SERVER', 'LOGFILE', 'DEFINER', 'RETURNS', 'EVENT', 'TABLESPACE', 'VIEW', 'TRIGGER', 'DATA', 'DO', 'PASSWORD', 'USER', 'PLUGIN', 'FLUSH', 'KILL', 'RESET', 'START', 'STOP', 'PURGE', 'EXECUTE', 'PREPARE', 'DEALLOCATE', 'LOCK', 'USING', 'DROP', 'FOR', 'UPDATE', 'BEGIN', 'BY', 'ALL', 'SHARE', 'MODE', 'TO', 'KEY', 'DISTINCTROW', 'DISTINCT', 'HIGH_PRIORITY', 'LOW_PRIORITY', 'DELAYED', 'IGNORE', 'FORCE', 'STRAIGHT_JOIN', 'SQL_SMALL_RESULT', 'SQL_BIG_RESULT', 'QUICK', 'SQL_BUFFER_RESULT', 'SQL_CACHE', 'SQL_NO_CACHE', 'SQL_CALC_FOUND_ROWS', 'WITH'.
+Each keywors are checked in the SQL query before saving it.

 On the bottom left, the "List of MySQL Tables" gives the user a list of all the available database tables.
 Select a table to make PrestaShop display its attributes and types on the list of attributes for this MySQL table, then click "Add attribute to SQL query" or "Add table name to SQL query" to send its attribute name or table name into the SQL query field.